Appendix H — Changes in the third edition

 Soil Interpretations

-Horizon names
+Horizon notation

-- ADD assessment of horizon-level drainage class
+- ADD assessment of horizon-level drainage class to underpin profile-level summaries and allow more detailed drainage data to be recorded

 Appendices

-- Appendices 1, 2, 10, 11 and 12 have been moved into the main body of the document
+- Appendices 10, 11 and 12 have been moved into the main body of the document

 - Appendices 3-9 are considerably out of date in places and may no longer reflect standard field practice.
 Interest in updating their content is being canvassed through the external review process.